This saves paper and halves the bulk of printed documents to carry around. It is fairly easy:

 The only tricky bit is getting the paper in the right way round when putting it back in.
 Getting it the wrong side up will cause overprinting and getting it the wrong end up will cause half the pages to be upside down.
 The correct way up will depend on the particular printer.

-Anyway, it only needs testing once for a printer, there are only 4 possibilities to test and the sheets of paper consumed in testing will immediately be compensated for by the first pages of two-sided printing.
+Anyway, it only needs testing once for a printer (or maybe twice, if it turns paper from the bypass feed a different number of times to that from the paper tray), there are only 4 possibilities to test and the sheets of paper consumed in testing will immediately be compensated for by the first pages of two-sided printing.

-Unfortunately, at least in M$ Windows 2k, printing just odd or just even page is not part of the operating system or basic printer driver but specific to each application, e.g. M$ Word 2k & Open Office 2 have it but Notepad 5 & Internet 6 do not.
+Unfortunately, at least in Microsoft Windows 2k, printing just odd or just even page is not part of the operating system or basic printer driver but specific to each application, e.g. Microsoft Word 2k & Open Office 2 have it but Notepad 5 & Internet 6 do not.